 Scale only what evidence supports

-The expansion gate is three criteria, all of which must be met simultaneously: confidence scores stable at or above the live threshold for a minimum of four consecutive weeks, escalation rate below 8% of total workflow volume (indicating the threshold is correctly calibrated and the agent cluster is handling its domain reliably), and a completed audit cycle signed off by your compliance team.
+The expansion gate is three criteria, all of which must be met simultaneously: confidence scores stable at or above threshold for four consecutive weeks, escalation rate below 8%, and a completed audit cycle signed off by compliance.
 Meeting two of three is not sufficient.
-An agent cluster with strong confidence scores but a 15% escalation rate has a misconfigured threshold or an undertrained scope expanding it amplifies the problem rather than proving the pattern.

 Controlled live execution